 Standards will continue to transfer to Ofqual when all EPAOs are recognised.

-In year two we will start the transfer of standards covered by other EQA providers to Ofqual.
-We will communicate with the relevant EPAOs and EQA providers as we progress with the implementation.
+In phase two we will start the transfer of standards covered by other EQA providers to Ofqual in March 2022.